websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 # Module Projects

-Liferay customizations and bundled applications are [OSGi modules](https://www.osgi.org/developer/what-is-osgi/).
-OSGi modules are `.jar` files containing Java code and some extra configuration, for publishing and consuming APIs.
+Liferay applications and customizations are [OSGi modules](https://www.osgi.org/developer/what-is-osgi/): `.jar` files containing Java code and some extra configuration for publishing and consuming APIs.

 A module project comprises three things: